-The system can also manage tasks using the high resolution display, includes a secure flight recorder and can use either probe or purely electronic Total Energy compensation.
+The vario can use either probe or purely electronic Total Energy compensation.
 It fits into a single 57 MM hole and the “black box” (Air Data Computer or “ADC”) can mount either directly to the display module or separately for maximum flexibility.

-The vario has been designed to be fully compatible with the “ClearNav” display and, through the use of the Cambridge Aero instruments Dataport, can also integrate with other moving map/glideslope devices.
+The vario has been designed to be fully compatible with the “ClearNav” display and, through the use of a serial data port, can also integrate with other moving map/glideslope devices.
 Go to CNv Vario Features for details.

 The ClearNav Vario is available in two models: “Club” and “Cross Country”.